sonasingh46/argus-go/README.md

     ```

 4.  **Ingest Metrics & Generate Alerts**:
     Run the script to ingest mock metrics.
-The application will evaluate these metrics against the rules and generate alerts.
     ```bash
     make ingest-metrics
+    ```
+    Then run the application to evaluate these metrics against the rules and generate alerts.
+    ```bash
+    make run
     ```

 5.  **View Alerts**: